 I think that the reason a lot of people like to see the present situation in terms of hate is that it lets them think they’re in familiar territory.
 We’ve dealt with hate before.
 The trouble is, what we’re up against now isn’t hate, it’s indifference.

 You can revolt against a government that hates you.
 You cannot revolt against an indifferent public.
-And that’s the reason why Civil War 2.0 is going to look so unlike the last one, and why it will require a very different strategy on our part.
+And that’s the reason why Civil War 2.0 is going to look so unlike the last one, and why it will require a very different strategy.

 Indifference, not hatred, is what is presently doing us in.
 Consider, for instance, the fact that the majority of conservative Republican gun-toting Trump voters allow their children to get their education from the same leftist schools and leftist media that have been moving America to the left for the better part of a century.
 It’s not that they’re compelled to – we actually still have a lot of educational freedom in this country – it’s just that doing anything else would take too much effort.